nzstevec/legal-nlp/Readme.md

 docker build -t stevechapman/legal_nlp:1.15 .

+create a huggingface.co account and generate an access token or get the one steve put in secretsmgr on aws

-docker run -p 8501:8501 -e "HUGGING_FACE_HUB_TOKEN=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" stevechapman/legal_nlp:1.15
+docker run -p 8501:8501 -e "HUGGING_FACE_HUB_TOKEN=somenewtoken" stevechapman/legal_nlp:1.15

 docker login